 Why is that important?
 A push pipeline means code starts in the CI system and a flow of encoded scripts pushes changes to the K8s cluster.
 It’s possible to secure these CI scripts but that still means working outside of the cluster’s trust domain.

 A pull pipeline involves a Kubernetes Operator, such as Flux, deploying new images from inside the cluster.
-It spots any new images in the Git repository and pulls them into the cluster state.
+It spots any new images in the Git and pulls them into the cluster state.
 This avoids cluster credentials being exposed outside of the production environment.

 GitOps doesn’t mean not using a CI tool or automating testing or even deploying straight from development to production.
 You are simply informed when the observable state of the cluster differs from that of the ‘source of truth’ Git repository.
 How pull deployments are then actioned is completely down to your policy.
 They can be deployed to development, staging or QA.